-Principal Investment Strategies: The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities of companies listed on the NASDAQ[®]-100 Index and applying a convexity option overlay strategy to the equity investments.
+Principal Investment Strategies: The adviser seeks to achieve the Fund's investment objective by investing primarily in equity securities of companies listed on the NASDAQ®-100 Index and applying a convexity option overlay strategy to the equity investments.

-The Fund has adopted a non-fundamental investment policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities, primarily by purchasing exchange-traded funds ("ETFs") that invest in companies listed on the NASDAQ[®]-100 Index.
-The adviser does not frequently trade equities but seeks to maintain consistent exposure to companies listed on the NASDAQ[®]-100 Index.
+The Fund has adopted a non-fundamental investment policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities, primarily by purchasing exchange-traded funds ("ETFs") that invest in companies listed on the NASDAQ®-100 Index.
+The adviser does not frequently trade equities but seeks to maintain consistent exposure to companies listed on the NASDAQ®-100 Index.

 Up to twenty percent of the Fund's net assets will be subject to the Fund's convexity option overlay.
-The option overlay consists of purchasing exchange-traded and over the counter ("OTC") put and call options on the NASDAQ[®] -100 Index or a NASDAQ[®]-100 Index ETF or broad-based equity market ETF.
+The option overlay consists of purchasing exchange-traded and over the counter ("OTC") put and call options on the NASDAQ® -100 Index or a NASDAQ®-100 Index ETF or broad-based equity market ETF.
 When the Fund purchases a call option, the Fund has the right, but not the obligation, to buy a stock or other asset at a specified price (strike price) within a specific time period.
-When the Fund purchases a specified price (strike price) within a specified price (strike price) strike price) strike price) strike price (strike price) s
+When the Fund purchases a put option, the Fund has the right, but not the obligation, to sell a stock or other asset at a specified price (strike price) within a specific time period.